milowedo/longpoll/README.md

 ---
 ## Idea  behind the project ~(what is longpolling?)

 The main thing is that normally server cannot send client any data unless he is asked for it.
-Only then, he shall respond, sending what he has been asked for.
+Only then, he shall respond immediately to a request, sending response with what he has been asked for.

 ##### Short-polling (standard http behaviour)
 To be up to date with data on the server client can send a request asking for a data, the server side will respond with the data if it has it or with a response containing information that the data is yet not available.